I'm 28, I Make $69,657 & I Have $9,000 Of Credit Card Debt

 Age: 28

-Location: Metro Detroit
+Location: Metro Detroit, MI

 Salary: $69,657